gdurif/plsgenomics/README.md

 install.packages("devtools")
 ```

-You can also use the git repository available at <https://gitlab.inria.fr/gdurif/plsgenomics>,
+You can also use the git repository available at <https://gitlab.inria.fr/gdurif/plsgenomics>
-then build and install the package with Rstudio (the [project file](./plsgenomics.Rproj)
-is set accordingly) or with the R command line tools.
+or <https://github.com/gdurif/plsgenomics>, then build and install the package with Rstudio (the [project file](./plsgenomics.Rproj) is set accordingly) or with the R command line tools.

 Once you cloned the git repository, you can also run: